-It’s hard to believe, but this recipe for Dominican-style cream of wheat is one of the most searched for in our blog.
+It’s hard to believe, but this cream of wheat recipe for Dominican-style farina is one of the most searched for in our blog.
 At least I find it quite surprising, after all it is a very simple dish that I thought most people could cook without a recipe.

 In the meantime, let me tell you of my latest adventures.
 If you have been following me on Instagram you probably noticed that I have been outside the DR for a little while.